ddurdle/Hive-for-KODI/README.md

-A Hive (QVIVO) Video/Music add-on for XBMC / Kodi
+A Hive (QVIVO) Video/Music add-on for XBMC / KODI

 A video add-on that enables playback of video and music files stored in a Hive account.